ronitfe/Detection-of-cells-nuclei-using-DETR/README.md

 This paper have 3 projects: YOLO, FAST R-CNN and the main implementation - DETR.

-All the data are taken from kaggle data-science-bowl-2018 competition: https://www.kaggle.com/c/data-science-bowl-2018/data
+The data is taken from the Kaggle data-science-bowl-2018 competition: https://www.kaggle.com/c/data-science-bowl-2018/data

-To run the code the data have to sit in the same main directory under stage1_train & stage1_test
+To run the code the data has to sit in the same main directory under stage1_train & stage1_test